MireilleNyoubissi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+This function will output 10.
+x is defined on a global scope so, it is accessible everywhere on the page.
+console.log(y) will output error stating that y is undefined because y exist only within the scope of the bloc where it is defined.

 ## Question 3